ermshaua/preon/README.md

 (['ixabepilone'], [['CHEMBL1201752']], {'match_type': 'substring'})
 ```

-We find the relevant drug name `['ixabepilone']` and pronto provides the meta information that the matching is based on a substring.
-On default, pronto only looks for 1 matching token.
+We find the relevant drug name `['ixabepilone']` and preon provides the meta information that the matching is based on a substring.
+On default, preon only looks for 1 matching token.
 It can also look for n-grams by setting the `n_grams` parameter in the query method.
 Let's take a harder example, say "Isavuconazonium", but misspell it as "Isavuconaconium".

 ```python3
 >>> normalizer.query("Isavuconaconium")
 (['isavuconazonium'], [['CHEMBL1183349']], {'match_type': 'partial', 'edit_distance': 0.0667})
 ```

-pronto finds the correct drug "Isavuconazonium" and provides the meta information that it is a partial match with 7% distance.
+preon finds the correct drug "Isavuconazonium" and provides the meta information that it is a partial match with 7% distance.
 It returns drug names with a distance smaller than 20% on default.
 In order to change this parameter, set the `threshold` argument in the query method.